SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 **Rule Parameter** are provided by the user when creating a smart rule from its template.
 Examples are email addresses and alarm texts.

 **Object Parameter** are stored in the group or device.
 These parameters can be edited also after the smart rule has been created.
-Example include min and max values for thresholds.
+Example includes min and max values for thresholds.

 ### Creating a Smart Rule